Many sales leaders think their onboarding process stinks…

 But what will the future of onboarding look like in SaaS sales?

 New technologies are already changing the way sales leaders coach their teams.
-Here are three ways onboarding will continue to evolve in 2020, with suggestions for each.
+Here are three ways onboarding will continue to evolve, with suggestions for each.

 It will be more efficient, yet ongoing.